 Our publication ethics policy is inspired by the recommendations of the Committee on Publication Ethics (COPE).
 Therefore, we want to declare that every journal of E-NAMTILA will be constructed upon COPE core practices and clearly announce the protocols and methodologies for authors, editors reviewers and other publishing parties to follow in order to introduce a scientific production fits with the highest ethics standards.

-- Fighting plagiarism: E-NAMTILA takes plagiarism very seriously.
-All our journals will carry out a robust handling for allegations throughout publishing procedure.
-Furthermore, our editors will insure a continuous inspection for plagiarism cases before and after peer review taking into consideration COPE recommendations in each individual case. َAt the present time, DYSONA journals are using iThenticate plagiarism detection software to reassure the originality of the works submitted for publishing.
+All our journals carry out a robust handling for allegations throughout publishing procedure.
+Furthermore, our editors will insure a continuous inspection for plagiarism cases before and after peer review taking into consideration COPE recommendations in each individual case.
+At the present time, DYSONA journals are using Turnitin plagiarism detection software to reassure the originality of the works submitted for publishing.

 - Designing and experiment preparing